embedded2016/server-framework/README.md

     printf("Socket #%d is now disconnected.\n", sockfd);
 }

-/* a simple echo implementation: the main callback */ void on_data(server_pt server, int sockfd) {
+// simple echo implementation: the main callback void on_data(server_pt server, int sockfd) {
-    /* We will assign a reading buffer on the stack char buff[1024];
+    // We will assign a reading buffer on the stack char buff[1024];
     ssize_t incoming = 0;
     // Read everything, this is edge triggered, `on_data` won't be called